 - Carry-on—40L hiking backpack

-Every list I saw suggested a good hiking backpack for trips in country; I picked up the Osprey Tempest 40, which is a carry-on size as long as you don’t over-pack it (you won’t be able to, really, due to weight restrictions).
+Every list I saw suggested a good hiking backpack for trips in country; I picked up the Osprey Tempest 40, which is a carry-on size as long as you don’t over-pack it.

-How I feel about it: This has been a lifesaver on overnight trips and on shopping trips to Kigali.
+How I feel about it: This has been a lifesaver on overnight trips, shopping trips, and holidays, and I never regretted not having a larger size.

 - Personal item—backpack